Dark Night Skies

 This paper by Bob Mizon looks at best practice relating to external lighting - Different types of lighting through the years, terminology guide, threats to the environment from blue-rich white lighting, putting light where it is needed, part-night switch-offs and common misconceptions met when discussing quality lighting and good practice...

 On light pollution maps, Cranborne Chase AONB stands out as an island of darkness, still enjoying a starry ‘dark night sky’ that most people can only dream of.
-The AONB has set itself the goal of gaining this status applying to the International Dark Sky Association (IDA), by the end of 2016.
+The AONB has set itself the goal of gaining this status applying to the International Dark Sky Association (IDA).

 Benefits of dark night skies:

-- People: At its simplest, our sleep can be disrupted by too much light at night.
+- People: Our sleep can be disrupted by too much light at night.
 At worst, it can lead to more serious health issues

 - Wildlife: Many birds and animals are affected by stray light at night, affecting their breeding cycles and feeding habits.
 Controlling stray light helps bats, birds, moths and other nocturnal creatures to go about their business and thrive